Thomas Gainsborough: Youth and training

-He was born in Sudbury, Suffolk, the youngest son of John Gainsborough, a weaver and maker of woollen goods, and his wife Mary, the sister of the Reverend Humphry Burroughs.
-One of Gainsborough's brothers, Humphrey, had a faculty for mechanics and was said to have invented the method of condensing steam in a separate vessel, which was of great service to James Watt; another brother, John, was known as Scheming Jack because of his passion for designing curiosities.
+Gainsborough was born in Sudbury, Suffolk, the youngest son of John Gainsborough, a weaver and maker of woollen goods, and his wife Mary, sister of the Reverend Humphry Burroughs.
+One of Gainsborough's brothers, Humphrey, is said to have invented the method of condensing steam in a separate vessel, which was of great service to James Watt; another brother, John, was known as Scheming Jack because of his passion for designing curiosities.

 The artist spent his childhood at what is now Gainsborough's House, on Gainsborough Street, Sudbury.
-He later resided there, following the death of his father in 1748 and before his move to Ipswich.
-The building still survives and is now a house-museum dedicated to his life and art.
+He later resided there following the death of his father in 1748 and before his move to Ipswich.
+The building is now a house-museum dedicated to his life and art.

-When he was still a boy he impressed his father with his drawing and painting skills, and by the time he was ten years old he had almost certainly painted heads and small landscapes, including a miniature self-portrait.
-Gainsborough was allowed to leave home in 1740 to study art in London, where he trained under engraver Hubert Gravelot but became associated with William Hogarth and his school.
-He assisted Francis Hayman in the decoration of the supper boxes at Vauxhall Gardens, and contributed one image to the decoration of what is now the Thomas Coram Foundation for Children.
+As a boy he demonstrated impressive drawing and painting skills.
+At the age of ten he was painting heads and small landscapes, including a miniature self-portrait.
+Gainsborough left home in 1740 to study art in London, where he trained under engraver Hubert Gravelot but became associated with William Hogarth and his school.
+He assisted Francis Hayman in decorating the supper boxes at Vauxhall Gardens.

 Career

 Suffolk

 In 1746, Gainsborough married Margaret Burr, an illegitimate daughter of the Duke of Beaufort, who had settled a £200 annuity on her.
 The artist's work, then mostly consisting of landscape paintings, was not selling well.
 He returned to Sudbury in 1748–1749 and concentrated on painting portraits.

-While still in Suffolk, Gainsborough painted a portrait of The Rev. John Chafy Playing a Violoncello in a Landscape (c.1750–1752; Tate Gallery, London).
+While still in Suffolk, Gainsborough painted a portrait of The Rev. John Chafy Playing the Violoncello in a Landscape (c.
+1750–1752; Tate Gallery, London).

 In 1752, he and his family, now including two daughters, Mary ("Molly", 1750–1826) and Margaret ("Peggy", 1751–1820), moved to Ipswich.
 Commissions for portraits increased, but his clients included mainly local merchants and squires.
 He had to borrow against his wife's annuity.
 Toward the end of his time in Ipswich, he painted a self-portrait, now in the permanent collection of the National Portrait Gallery, London.